siyue-zhang/aws-certified-machine-learning/README.md

 <image src=./firehose.JPG width=700/>
 <p/>

+There are some **key differences** between Kinesis Stream (KS) and Firehose (FH):

+- KS is real time, while FH is near-real time.
+- KS requires manual scaling and setup of its provisioning (shards), while FH is basically serverless.
+- KS records are immutable (they persist in stream for its retention period - default 24h), while records in FH are gone from FH the moment they are delivered to destination.

 ### 3. Kinesis Video Streams

 * Producers such as web cams, security cameras, audio feeds, images